 Bestial is a catch-all term used by the Inquisition to define beings with lycanthropic and shapeshifting abilities.
 Some of these beings are aliens from another mortal realm while most of them are harnessing the nature magic of the occult, brought to the Celtic nations by Lugh and his pantheon.

-Beyond the Firelight is a multi-era Shadowed Earth game setting that takes place across the ages and incorporates horrific stories from historical folklore.
-It is parallel to the stories of the Armies of Chaos, Crusades, Inquisition, and The Fallen.
+Beyond the Firelight is a Shadowed Earth storytelling game prominently set in the Age of Discovery that incorporates horrific stories from historical folklore.
+It is parallel to the stories of the Inquisition and The Fallen.

 Blood magic is a type of occult magic that comes from the absorption of energy from the fabric between the mortal and spiritual realms as a spirit passes from a deceased human into the spiritual realm.
 This explosion of energy can be stored and used to great effect.
 However, because the energy cannot be recreated, sacrifices must be made so that the wielder can restore his power.
 Wielders of blood magic are called hierophants.